 God’s creation is filled with amazing diversity, from fingerprints to galaxies.
 We may also see His creativity and diversity through the unique talents and gifts He gives us and in the diverse ministries where He calls us to serve (Ephesians 4:11–13).
 It is clear that God delights in diversity.

 While we are each unique, we also share certain qualities.
-These qualities can relate to nationality, race, ethnicity or culture, which constitute the dimension of diversity that we will discuss in this statement.
+These qualities can relate to nationality, race, ethnicity or culture, which constitute a dimension of diversity that we will discuss in this statement.
 In a sense, I believe that this aspect of diversity is a result of fulfilling God’s command to “be fruitful and multiply” (Genesis 1:28).
 Throughout history and even in heaven (Revelation 7:9), we see expressions of this incredible diversity.

 Sadly, this diversity has sometimes led to misunderstandings and broken relationships (e.g., John 4:9; Acts 10:28; Galatians 2:11–13).
 As we can see in our broken world, distrust and prejudice have created barriers between races and cultures, causing alienation, discrimination and oppression.
 As a result, God’s gift of diversity has at times been abused to marginalize and exclude.